Cat behavior: Colony organization

 Free-living domestic cats tend to form colonies.
 Small colonies consist of one female, known as a queen, and her kittens.
 Large colonies consist of several queens and their kittens.
 Male cats are present in both types of colonies and serve the purpose of reproduction and defending territory.
-Altruistic behavior occurs within these colonies.
+Reciprocal altruism occurs within these colonies.
 This means that if an expecting queen helps another queen that just gave birth, then the helping queen will get help in return when she gives birth.

 Although free living cats are found in colonies, stable social order, like that of the lion, does not exist.
 Free living cats usually are found in colonies for protection against predators, and for food availability.
 Although there are many advantages of group living, such as easy access to mates, and defensive measures to protect food, there are also disadvantages, such as sexual competition for mates.
 If the group gets too big, fights may break out over food.